lite-xl/lite-xl-plugins/README.md

 ~~[`projectmanager`](plugins/projectmanager.lua?raw=1)~~ | Integrated in lite-xl with improvements ~~Save projects and load/reload them quickly~~
 [`rainbowparen`](plugins/rainbowparen.lua?raw=1) | Show nesting of parentheses with rainbow colours [`restoretabs`](plugins/restoretabs.lua?raw=1) | Keep a list of recently closed tabs, and restore the tab in order on cntrl+shift+t.
+[`regexreplaceplugin`](plugins/regexreplaceplugin.lua?raw=1) | Allows for you to write a regex and its replacement in one go, and live preview the results.
 *[`scale`](plugins/scale.lua?raw=1)* | Provides support for dynamically adjusting the scale of the code font / UI (`ctrl+-`, `ctrl+=`)
 [`scalestatus`](plugins/scalestatus.lua?raw=1) | Displays current scale (zoom) in status view (depends on scale plugin) [`selectionhighlight`](plugins/selectionhighlight.lua?raw=1) | Highlights regions of code that match the current selection *([screenshot](https://user-images.githubusercontent.com/3920290/80710883-5f597c80-8ae7-11ea-97f0-76dfacc08439.png))*